2 Things That Lead To A Happy Life, Backed By Research

-While different in some respects, both followed a sample of people from youth until death and provided insights into what makes for a happy, healthy life.
+While different in some respects, both followed a sample of people from youth until death and provided insights into what makes for a happy life.

 What two big ideas do they both strongly agree on?